jamie3/gradle-mqsicreatebar-plugin/README.md

 ```

 ### Build ###
-Creates a bar file from the build.gradle using the default properties stored in the broker.xml
+Creates a bar file from the build.gradle using the default properties from the project

 ```
 gradle build